W3Layouts/gatsby-starter-delog/README.md

 * Site URL
 * Homepage Title
 * Homepage Description
-* W3Layouts Contact form domain verification key
-  * Follow the steps [W3Layouts Contact form](https://w3layouts.com/articles/introducing-contact-forms-for-static-websites/) instructions and grab domain verification key (for example: xxxxxxxxxxxxxxx_Domain_verify) then past it as value for [w3l_dom_key](https://github.com/W3Layouts/gatsby-starter-delog/blob/17921abf2cc56d2b78efda642079c339201fae11/site-meta-data.json#L9)
+* To get the Contact form working. you need too add a form at [W3Layouts forms](https://my.w3layouts.com/Forms/).
+Follow the steps [How to enable W3Layouts Contact form](https://w3layouts.com/articles/introducing-contact-forms-for-static-websites/) instructions to create a form then your contact form is all set.

 ### Add Google Analytics
 Change `trackingId` in `gatsby-config.js` at `gatsby-plugin-google-analytics` plugin